-As the third International Workshop on High Entropy Materials was organized by the Department of Materials Science & Engineering in Kanpur India, three weeks ago, Thermo-Calc software and TCHEA databases enjoyed a host of references to the opportunities created by computerized applications.
+As the third International Workshop on High Entropy Materials was organized by the Department of Materials Science & Engineering in Kanpur India, Thermo-Calc software and TCHEA databases enjoyed a host of references to the opportunities created by computerized applications.
 At a vibrant and compelling gathering of great minds, Bhanu Prasad Babburi, Director at Bhanu Scientific Systems and the Thermo-Calc Software agent for India, participated.

 Genuine Interest in High Entropy Alloy (HEA)